defzzd/GravitationTest/README.md

     orbits with absolute precision, but it succeeded at producing a simple yet interesting simulation of orbital physics.

+This was written before I had any formal training in software development and
+    should be considered for informative purposes only.

 Requires Python 3 and Pygame for Python 3, though it should be easy enough to
     adapt to Python 2 and the associated Pygame version if desired.